Frequently Asked QuestionsCommon questions answered about window wells, egress windows, and covers.

 What are the requirements for an egress window?

 There are several different requirements when installing an egress window, whether it is the placement or specific code.
 Basements that are more than 220 square feet need to have at least one egress window.
 No matter the size of the basement, every bedroom in the basement must have an egress window.
-Please visit our code page for all of the details and visuals. (here)

 Do I need a permit for an egress window?